hrr47-fec8-webber/carousel-service/README.md

 npm start
 npm run build
 ```
 Direct your browser to localhost:3001/:id, and you should see the gallery module populated with images from your database.
-To specify a different location, change the id (anywhere between 1 and 100, inclusive).
+To specify a different location, change the ID (anywhere between 1 and 100, inclusive).

 ### Testing